Which Meal Should Have the Highest Protein Content?

 Research shows there are advantages to consuming protein in balanced amounts at each meal.
 Today, Americans consume 2/3 of their total daily protein intake at dinner, meaning they aren't getting the full benefits of distributing protein throughout the day such as feeling satisfied after a protein-packed meal or snack, which helps cut down on mindless eating.
 Also, meals with high-quality protein help build muscle and reduce body fat.

 There are many recipes available for protein packed breakfasts, snacks, and lunches at beefitswhatsfordinner.com.
-We've listed a few of our favorites below as well.
+Scroll through this page for a few of our favorites.

 BREAKFAST: Beef Breakfast Burritos

 12 ounces Ground Beef (93% lean or leaner)

 1/4 teaspoon salt (optional)

 1/3 cup reduced-fat shredded Mexican cheese blend or shredded Cheddar cheese

 4 medium spinach or plain flour tortillas (10-inch diameter), warmed